Harnessing Frozen Unimodal Encoders for Flexible Multimodal Alignment: Framework

 \subsection{Dataset Curation}

-By only training the projection layers to align embedding spaces, our approach requires significantly less data compared to training a CLIP model from scratch.
-To achieve high-quality alignment, it is essential to use a small but well-curated dataset featuring image-caption pairs with a strong semantic correspondence between the images and the text.
-Additionally, the dataset must encompass a wide range of concepts to facilitate robust zero-shot domain transfer capabilities.
-With these requirements in mind, our dataset curation process is structured into three key steps:
+By only training the projection layers (11M parameters) to align embedding spaces, our approach requires significantly less data compared to training a CLIP model from scratch.
+However, to ensure high-quality alignment and effective transfer to diverse downstream tasks, it is essential to use a small but well-curated dataset that has the following features.
+1. high concept coverage which aids in covering all regions of the uni-modal embedding spaces 2. high semantic alignment between image-caption pairs which aids in learning an effective mapping between vision and the embedding spaces.
+With these requirements in mind, our dataset curation process is structured into two key steps:

-\textbf{Concept Image Prototypes}: Firstly, we collect $\sim$ 3000 unique concepts from class names of ImageNet, and several other datasets (see \ref{subsubsec:concept_datasets}).
-Then, we embedded 128 image samples for each concept from the corresponding dataset using CLIP VIT-Large's vision encoder and average them to obtain the concept image prototypes.

-\textbf{Concept Level Collection}: To create a class-balanced dataset, we first collect image-caption pairs from LAION400M, a large, uncurated source dataset.
+\textbf{Concept Coverage Collection}: To ensure high concept coverage, we collect $\sim$ 3000 unique concepts from class names of ImageNet, and several other curated datasets (see \ref{subsubsec:concept_datasets}).
+Concept image prototypes are then constructed by averaging few-shot image embeddings for each concept using CLIP VIT-Large's vision encoder.
+To create a class-balanced dataset, we first collect image-caption pairs from LAION400M, a large, uncurated source dataset.
 We then embed all captions using CLIP ViT-Large’s text encoder and compute the caption-image prototype similarity for each concept.
 To ensure diversity, we retrieve 2,000 samples per concept, starting with the less common concepts.
 As a proxy to establish the commonality of a concept in the pool, we use the average cosine similarity of the top 25,000 captions closest to each concept prototype.
 This process results in LAION-CLASS-Collected, a high-quality dataset of 6M samples with broad concept coverage.
-The detailed algorithm is illustrated in Fig \ref{fig:collection}, and \ref{sec:curation_impl} details the implementation and compute requirements for our collection process.
+The detailed algorithm is illustrated in Fig \ref{fig:collection}. \ref{sec:curation_impl} details the implementation and compute requirements for our collection process.

+Our primary goal is to compile a concept-rich dataset that enables quick learning and validates the efficacy of projectors for modality alignment, rather than developing a specific curation method.
+This paper demonstrates the potential of such multimodal models, emphasizing their practicality and efficiency when supported by a dataset with ample concept coverage and robust semantic alignment.
+The development of an exhaustive dataset that spans all domains of unimodal spaces, ensuring optimal semantic alignment between images and captions, is reserved for future work.